 - Sign in to your Power BI online account, or sign up, if you don't have an account yet.

 - Get some data and open it in report view.

 - Use that data to create visualizations and save it as a report.

 - Create a dashboard by pinning tiles from the report.

 - Add other visualizations to your dashboard by using the Q&A natural-language tool.

 - Resize, rearrange, and edit details for the tiles on the dashboard.

 - Clean up resources by deleting the dataset, report, and dashboard.

 Sign up for the Power BI service

+You need a Power BI Pro license to create content in Power BI.
 If you don't have a Power BI account, sign up for a free Power BI Pro trial before you begin.